 Those Confusing Terms:

-Whether you are making your resources for your own personal use in your classroom or for resources you want to sell on Teachers Pay Teacher, these terms are part of the process.
+Whether you are making your resources for your own personal use in your classroom or for selling teaching resources online through Teachers Pay Teachers, these terms are part of the process.
 They are ideas you need to know something about while you are reading tutorials, prepping your products for sale, or planning on sharing with your team.

 These are images that are in jpg or png format that can be used to add some visual spice to your resources.
 It includes realistic art or those cute little kids that are EVERYWHERE!
 It also includes the “background papers” which are just rectangles of color and pattern, the borders or frames, and shapes.